 The spinoff to the popular TLC series Breaking Amish, Return to Amish follows some of its predecessors’ young cast as they reintegrate into their traditional religious communities.
 Following periods of exploration and freedom in the modern world, members and ex-members of the Mennonite and Amish communities become reacquainted with traditions and explore the next life-changing steps, including marriage and pregnancy.
-The show may air on TLC, but you don’t need cable to watch.
-In this article, I’ll explain where you can watch Return to Amish every week, and even past episodes on-demand.

 - Network: Return to Amish airs on TLC.

-Where To Watch Return to Amish
+How to Watch Return to Amish Without Cable

 Hulu Live TV